 Skillful Craftsman Education Technology Limited, or Skillful Craftsman, is a Cayman Islands holding company with operations primarily conducted by its subsidiaries and the VIE.
 To date, the VIE's operations have been primarily financed through net cash flow from operations and the net proceeds of our initial public offering.
 Most of the cash balances are located in the PRC and the rest are located in the U.S. under Skillful Craftsman, our Cayman Islands holding company.
-Our access to cash balances or future earnings of the VIE is only through the contractual arrangements with the VIE and its shareholders.
-Cash is transferred through our organization in the manner as follows: (i) we may transfer funds to Craftsman Wuxi, the WFOE, through the Hong Kong subsidiary, by additional capital contributions or shareholder loans, as the case may be; (ii) the WFOE may provide loans to the VIE, subject to statutory limits and restrictions; (iii) funds from the VIE to the WFOE are remitted as services fees; (iv) the WFOE may make dividends or other distributions to Skillful Craftsman through the Hong Kong subsidiary; and (v) the VIE may pay expenses incurred in our initial public offering on our behalf and we may transfer funds to the VIE for the payment of expenses incurred in our initial public offering made on our behalf.
+Our access to cash balances or future earnings of the VIE is only through the WFOE's contractual arrangements with the VIE and its shareholders.
+Cash is transferred through our organization in the manner as follows: (i) Skillful Craftsman may transfer funds to Craftsman Wuxi, the WFOE, through the Hong Kong subsidiary, by additional capital contributions or shareholder loans, as the case may be; (ii) the WFOE may provide loans to the VIE, subject to statutory limits and restrictions; (iii) funds from the VIE to the WFOE are remitted as services fees; (iv) the WFOE may make dividends or other distributions to Skillful Craftsman through the Hong Kong subsidiary; and (v) the VIE may pay expenses incurred in the initial public offering of Skillful Craftsman on behalf of Skillful Craftsman.
 As of the date of this prospectus, there was no service fee owed by the VIE to the WFOE under the exclusive business cooperation agreement as part of the VIE Agreements.